technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 9 - Create and use agent experience profiles.md

 **Objective** - You will create an agent experience profile and configure parameters to the profile in the Copilot Service service center

-## Task 1 - Create agent experience profiles in Customer Service admin center
+## Task 1 - Create agent experience profiles in Copilot Service admin center

 By using agent profiles, you can create targeted app experiences for agents and supervisors.
 Profiles help access the features that your